rxue/learning-dirary/books/Java/EE/7/oracle-java-ee-7-tutorial/PartIIITheWebTier/README.md

 ## 7.6.
 The Lifecyle of a JavaServer Faces Application
 ### Overview of the JavaServer Faces Lifecyle
 ![JSF Life-cycle](https://docs.oracle.com/javaee/7/tutorial/img/jeett_dt_016.png)
+The *request-response lifecycle* supports 2 kinds of requests:
+ * *initial request* : when a user makes a request for the first time
+ * *postback request* : when a user *submits the form* contained on a page that was previously loaded in a browser as a result of executing an intial request

 > ...when a component's `immediate` attribute is set to `true`, the validation, conversion and events associated with these components are processed during the *Apply Request Values Phase* rather than in a later phase